rizinorg/cutter/docs/source/user-docs/command-line.rst

 .. option:: -w, --writemode <file>

-   Open <filename> in write mode, not in the default read-only mode.
+   Open a file in write mode, instead of the default read-only mode.
-   When used together with -A/--analysis <level>, will open a file directly in write mode without any further dialog or confirmation.
+   When used together with -A/--analysis <level>, it will open a file directly in write mode without any further dialog or confirmation.

 .. option:: --pythonhome <PYTHONHOME>